 In 2014, the Superfund Program implemented a new information system, the Superfund Enterprise Management System (SEMS).
-Efforts to migrate data to SEMS and to enhance data quality control are progressing.
+Efforts to migrate data to SEMS and to enhance data quality control are now in the final stages.
 The Program will continue to rely on the final CERCLIS data set (dated November 12, 2013, which reflects official end of Fiscal Year 2013 Program progress) for public reporting until a complete and accurate SEMS data set is available.
-The current estimate for refreshing the content on this page is January 31, 2015.
+The current estimate for refreshing the content on this page is April 2015.

 Superfund Site Information Search Tips

 The Superfund Site Information Search allows users to